acoomans/SimulatorRemoteNotifications/README.md

 In your iOS project:

-1. Add the _SimulatorPushNotifications_ directory into your project.
+1. Add the _SimulatorRemoteNotification_ directory into your project.
-2. Add `#import "UIApplicationDelegate+SimulatorPushNotifications.h"` to your application delegate.
+2. Add `#import "UIApplication+SimulatorRemoteNotification.h"` to your application delegate.
-3. Add `[self applicationStartListeningForPushNotifications:application];` to _application:didFinishLaunchingWithOptions:_
+3. Add `[application listenForRemoteNotification];` to _application:didFinishLaunchingWithOptions:_

-Optional: you can set the port by calling _setPushNotificationPort:_
+Optional: you can set the port by calling _setRemoteNotificationPort:_

 The default port number is 9930